Celebrating Black History Month

-As we say goodbye to 2025, we’re grateful for the partners, tribal nations, community leaders, grantees and supporters who made
+As we say goodbye to 2025, we’re grateful for the partners, tribal nations, community leaders, grantees and supporters who made this year one of meaningful progress for California’s parks.

 California’s parks are more than just scenic destinations — they’re places for creativity, community and cultural connection.
 The Arts in California Parks grants program, a